Rome with Kids: The Best 3-Day Itinerary for Families

 Afternoon

-Even just seeing it from the outside is incredible—but if your kids are up for it, you can also go inside.
-We recommend booking tickets in advance because especially on the weekends it can get very busy and they can sell out.
+Even just seeing the Colosseum from the outside is incredible—but if your kids are up for it, you can also go inside.
+We recommend booking tickets in advance because especially on the weekends it can get very busy and they can sell out or you will wait in a very long line.
 Individual tickets to the Colosseum are about €18 per person.
 Guided tours of the Colosseum start at around €40 per person, depending on where you book.
+I recommend booking a guided “skip the line” tour.

-👉🏻 Book a tour of the Colosseum with access to the ground floor.
+👉🏻 Book a skip the line tour of the Colosseum

 👉🏻Book a tour of the Colosseum with a Guided Audio App

-If you have extra time before heading home, here are a few more ideas:
+If you have extra days or time before heading home, here are a few more ideas:

 - Visit Rome catacombs - Best for older kids